 Duress will excuse criminal liability if you commit a crime because another person's threats or menacing actions compelled you to do it.

-For example, perhaps you have been charged with bank robbery, but your criminal lawyer can show you only committed the crime because someone forced you with treats of violence – or a family member would be killed if they refused.
+For example, perhaps you have been charged with bank robbery, but your criminal lawyer can show you only committed the crime because someone forced you with threats of violence – or a family member would be killed if they refused.

-Duress would not apply as an excuse to commit murder under Penal Code 187.
+Duress would not apply as an excuse to murder under Penal Code 187.
 Obviously, a duress defense only applies in limited situations

 See CALCRIM 3402 Jury Instructions for more information about a duress defense.